 3. Under Administrative Templates, select the “Windows Components” folder and click on it.

-4. Look for the “Configure Automatic Updates” option in the services list that will open up.
+4. Look for the “Configure Automatic Updates” option in the services list that will open.
 Double-click on it to open more Windows Update configuration settings.

 6. Click the “Apply” button and exit.

-This way, whenever updates are available for your computer, Windows will be notifying you that updates are available for downloads, rather than downloading and updating automatically.
-You can head over to “Settings -> Windows Update,” and choose to download and install the updates at your most convenient time.
+This way, whenever updates are available for your computer, Windows will be notifying you that updates are available for downloads rather than downloading and updating automatically.
+You can head to “Settings -> Windows Update” and choose to download and install the updates at your most convenient time.
 Windows will not be able to download or install updates without your permission.